xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/na.md

 # The Dyalog DLL

-The Dyalog DLL (see [Run-Time Applications and Components on page 1](../../UserGuide/Installation and Configuration/Runtime Applications and Components.htm#RunTime_Applications)) contains three functions: MEMCPY, STRNCPY and STRLEN.
+The Dyalog DLL (see [Run-Time Applications and Components](../../UserGuide/Installation and Configuration/Runtime Applications and Components.htm#RunTime_Applications)) contains three functions: MEMCPY, STRNCPY and STRLEN.

 # MEMCPY